ffflora/data-science-notes/Interview_Prep.md

 5. You have a dataset containing 100K  rows and 100 columns, with one of those columns being our dependent  variable for a problem we’d like to solve.
 How can we quickly identify  which columns will be helpful in predicting the  dependent variable.
 Identify two techniques and explain them to me as  though I were 5 years old.

+   first answer:

+   There are many answers.
+Here are a few:

+   - Decision Tree learners (as mentioned below)
+   - Correlations (take the strongest correlated features and test further)
+   - Linear/Logistic Regression
+   - Information Gain / Entropy
+   - Chi-Square

+   and others.

+   This  question was designed for an entry-level data analyst position.
+Most  often, the answers given are graph them (which you can do, but it's time  intensive), regression techniques, or correlations (depending on the  data set).

+   The goal isn't to answer the  question 100% correct (as there is more than one way to do it), but  determine the creativity in the applicant and their approach to problem  solving at scale.

+   second answer:

+   One idea could be to train some model to the data towards that dependent variable.
+After training, you can then see the feature coefficients which represent how heavily each column is weighted.
+This tells you which columns the model "thinks" are most important.

 6. How would you detect bogus reviews, or bogus Facebook accounts used for bad purposes?